 I have to question these premises.
-First some fictional examples may help.
+First, some fictional examples may help.

 A male client goes to see their therapist.
 The man says he and his wife are quarreling and he is afraid their marriage will end in divorce.
 The therapist does a full assessment and informs the client that his problem is not his relationship.
-His problem is he did not have a good attachment with his mother.
+His problem is he did not have a good attachment to his mother.
 He needs to work through all his childhood issues of wanting more from his mother than she gave him.

 The client, not conscious of psychological principles, continues to insist that he and his mother got along just fine.
 The client says that it is possible that all men have mother issues they need to work out before they can properly relate to a woman.
 What does he know about psychological principles?

 So the man undergoes a long examination of his childhood and his relationship with his mother.
-At the end he sees how he was not really as close to his mother as he thought.
+At the end, he sees how he was not really as close to his mother as he thought.

-In the mean time his wife leaves him and files for divorce.
+In the meantime, his wife leaves him and files for divorce.
 As much as it pains this man to lose the relationship with a woman he really loves and he is also sad about losing contact with his children because the wife has moved them to another state where she lives with her parents.

-Still the man now understands how his underdeveloped relationship with his mother has resulted in his attachment issues with women and he now understands why he will never be able to make a woman happy.
+Still, the man now understands how his underdeveloped relationship with his mother has resulted in his attachment issues with women and he now understands why he will never be able to make a woman happy.

 Sound far-fetched?
 I see things like this more often than you might guess.